seismic-initiative/consciOS-academic-paper/paper-v1.0.md

 In artificial agents, ConsciOS constructs are operationalized through computational analogs of biological signals.
 The agent develops "interoceptive" coherence measures from its own internal model statistics (e.g., prediction error, parameter stability, model evidence).
 During training, these autonomous measures may be supplemented or shaped by human-provided EGS signals (see Experiment 3); in deployment, the agent operates using self-assessed coherence.

-* **Embodied controller / low-level policy (Echo-Self):** Implemented as a fast policy module or low-level controller in robotics or simulated agents (e.g., policy pi_e parameterized by neural networks or model predictive controllers).
-It handles sensory inputs and immediate action loops and exposes short-horizon telemetry (latencies, action entropy).
-(Place: agent S1–S3) [15].
+* **Embodied controller / low-level policy (Echo-Self):** Implemented as a fast policy module or low-level controller in robotics or simulated agents (e.g., policy $\pi_e$ parameterized by neural networks or model predictive controllers).
+It handles sensory inputs and immediate action loops and exposes short-horizon telemetry (latencies, action entropy) [15] (maps to VSM Systems 1–3).
 * **Supervisory controller / policy selector (Super-Self):** Implemented as a mid-level manager that selects or composes policies from a policy library or a set of options.
 Technically realized as a policy-over-options, gating network, or a learned selector (e.g., meta-controller).
-It evaluates coherence metrics and expected utility and implements the ResonanceEngine selection rule.
-(Place: agent S4) [16].
+It evaluates coherence metrics and expected utility and implements the ResonanceEngine selection rule [16] (maps to VSM System 4).
 * **Meta-controller / prior generator (Meta-Self):** Implemented as a meta-learning or prior-shaping module: e.g., an outer loop that updates priors, regularizers, or initializations (MAML-style, population-based training, or distributional priors).
-It controls long-term adaptation, governance constraints, and objective shaping.
-(Place: agent S5) [15].
+It controls long-term adaptation, governance constraints, and objective shaping [15] (maps to VSM System 5).
 * **Centralized coherence estimator, discretized affect index, and time-integrated coherence resource (Kernel / EGS / FREQ):** Kernel = centralized coherence estimator (e.g., model evidence, posterior precision); EGS = scalar intrinsic signal computed from internal prediction error, parameter stability, and state confidence; FREQ = persistent meta-state (time-integrated coherence).
 These variables inform gating, reward shaping, and policy unlocking dynamics.

 ## 7.3 Concrete Technical Experiments (Agentic Testbeds)